Anthony Hastings George: Consular position in the United States

 George was later appointed as Consul-General to the US states of Massachusetts, Vermont, New Hampshire, Maine and Rhode Island, resident in Boston in August 1943.

 Death

 George, who had never fully recovered from amoebic dysentery contracted during his internment in Shanghai, was continually suffering poor health and went on a visit to Baltimore, Maryland, in January 1944 before planning to return to London on sick leave.
 While staying at the Lord Baltimore Hotel George fell to his death from his room on the fourth floor, which was later pronounced to be suicide.
 On his death, the New York edition of the Shanghai Evening Post & Mercury noted that his death was "a true war casualty.
 There can be no doubt that his act was a direct result of depression arising from his experiences in Shanghai where, as British consul general, he went through the first eight months of the hostilities with Japan.
 Before repatriation he contracted illness which unquestionably was a major factor in the ultimate tragedy."

-He is buried in the Druid Ridge Cemetery of Baltimore.